PrimeDAO/bal-distribution/README.md

 npm run calc-bal:kovan
 ```

-Copy the contents of the array saved in `BalAllocation.json` into `getTranche()` line 85 `create-merkleroot.ts` & line __ `create-proof.ts`.
+Copy the contents of the array saved in `BalAllocation.json` into `getTranche()` line 85 `create-merkleroot.ts` & line 37 `create-proof.ts`.
 As this drop will only be run once, `tranche` is hardcoded as 0.

-Create a merkleroot seeding new allocations in the contract, and also creating the list of accounts, balances to claim, and merkleproofs saved at `user-claims.json` to be uploaded to IPFS (*claims are expressed in wei*):
+Create a merkleroot for seeding new allocations in the contract, and also creating the list of accounts, balances to claim, and merkleproofs saved at `./user-claims` to be uploaded to IPFS (*claims are expressed in wei*):
 ```
 npm run create-merkleroot
 ```